-As for the state with the highest percentage of movers leaving, it’s right next door – Wyoming.
-Atlas terms 26 states balanced – meaning moves out of and into them were pretty equal.
-Texas shifted from being one of the most prominent inbound location for the past decade to one of the balanced states.
+As for the state with the highest percentage of movers leaving, it’s right next door: Wyoming.
+Atlas terms 26 states “balanced,” meaning moves out of and into them were pretty equal.
+“Inbound” movers are those choosing to relocate into a state, whereas “outbound” movers are those choosing to leave.
+Texas shifted from being one of the most prominent inbound locations for the past decade to one of the balanced states.

 Coming and Going — The Top States